Whitefield is structured as a multi-academy trust

 You can find governance information including, dates of appointment and terms of office on the government's information website here.

 You can read about the work of the Advisory Councils in the Scheme of Delegation.

-Biographies of members and directors
+Biographies of members and Trustees

 Andrew is a Senior Executive, with 38 years’ experience of financial markets in Europe, U.K. and U.S.A.
 He spent 25 years in investment banking, in trading and treasury roles, after which he spent 12 years at LCH.Clearnet Group Ltd. the leading global CCP.
 Most recently, Andrew worked as a Business Development Consultant for Calypso Technology, a leading U.S. Fintech company and SAFE an emerging South African equities exchange.
 He has broad experience in Treasury, Investment and Risk Management.

 Now retired, Andrew dedicates his time to his passion for education and child welfare.
 He became Chair of Montessori Group UK, which supports quality Montessori provision throughout the world, in September 2019 and joined the board of Whitefield Trust, becoming Chair in March 2020.
 Prior to this he spent 10 years as a Governor of Chigwell School where he chaired the Risk and Control Committee.